kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 #### Feature Gate Lifecycles

-`--feature-gates` must behave the same as it did for the Kubernetes version the emulation and compatibility versions are set to.
+`--feature-gates` must behave the same as it did for the emulation version.
 For example, it must be possible to use `--feature-gates` to disable features that were beta at the emulation version.
 One important implication of this requirement is that feature gating must be kept in the Kubenetes codebase after a feature has reached GA (or been removed) to support the emulation and compatibility version ranges.

 A feature that is promoted once per release would look something like: